codeski/codeski.github.io/_posts/2021-07-04-react_-_creating_a_timer.markdown

 This will be a basic guide, a crash course for the basic timer in React.
-Must use a class Component and component lifecycle methods.
+Timer can only be used inside of class Components and require the use of component lifecycle methods: `componentDidMount()` &   `componentWillUnmount()`.

 ## Component lifecycle methods and phases
 ### There are 3 phases to any component: Mounting, Updating, and Unmounting